 Low Distortion Output

-For listing to the more constantly loud pop music, the MDR-7506 can play loud enough to sting ears without any noticeable gain in distortion or loss in fidelity.
+For listing to the more constantly loud pop music, the MDR-7506 can play loud enough to sting ears.
+Still though, there’s little increase in clipping or other loss in fidelity.

 They are highly sensitive, in that they’ll play quit loud enough with a little iPod Nano feeding them.